umrover/mrover-ros/src/esw/science_board/README.md

 ## TODO - ROS Migration
 - [ ] See if code builds in ROS
-- [ ] See if services should just be moved into science.py
 - [ ] Check to see if we want to keep in scripts folder or src folder (it's probably the src folder but this isn't a big change)
 - [ ] See if we need to include the files in some sort of launch file?
+- [ ] See if UART locks work.
+If they do not, maybe try to revert back to how it worked in 2022 code?
+Otherwise, need to deal with exception handling.
+If that does not work either, then look for another solution.